OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 ### Notification messages with actions

 This feature allows your add-in to include a notification message with a custom action besides the default **Dismiss** action.
+In modern Outlook on the web, this feature is available in Compose mode only.

 #### [Office.NotificationMessageDetails.actions](/javascript/api/outlook/office.notificationmessagedetails#actions)